 She has been active in local land conservation and is a former member and co-chair of the Manchester, MA Conservation Commission (1991-1997).
 She is a graduate of Bucknell University.

-From Mullen, Ashley applied her PR skills to higher education first as the Director of Public Relations at Montserrat College of Art, an intensive visual arts college.
-Ashley was responsible for communicating regularly with local and national media.
-She interacted with the college president and president’s cabinet, as well as college trustees, faculty, support staff and the overall student population to surface press worthy events/stories and new programs.
-She conducted interviews regularly with students and faculty, and was responsible for all written PR material for the college.
+From Mullen, Ashley applied her PR skills at institutes for higher education.
+Ashley was responsible for communicating regularly with local, national, and international media.
+She interacted with the college presidents and president’s cabinet, as well as college trustees, faculty, support staff and the overall student population to surface press worthy events/stories and new programs.
+She conducted interviews regularly with students and faculty and was responsible for all written PR material for the college.